 The CPA provides cleaner, cheaper electricity.
 Southern California Edison (SCE) continues delivering the power to our homes and businesses, maintaining and repairing infrastructure, and billing customers.

-- Provides 100 percent renewable energy content and gives you the opportunity to be an environmental champion leading the way to a greener future.
+- Provides 100 percent renewable energy, providing you the opportunity to be an environmental champion leading the way to a greener future.

 - Seven to 9 percent more expensive than the SCE default rate.

-- Provides 50 percent renewable energy content and the opportunity to support building a cleaner future, all at cost-competitive rates.
+- Provides 50 percent renewable energy, providing you the opportunity to support building a cleaner future at a cost-competitive rate.

 - Zero to 1 percent cheaper than SCE’s default rate.

-- Provides 36 percent renewable energy content at the lowest possible cost, with the added benefit of local management and control.
+- Provides 40 percent renewable energy content at the lowest possible cost, providing the added benefit of local management and control.

 - One to 2 percent cheaper than SCE’s default rate.

-The City of Paramount has chosen Lean Power as the default product for our community.
-At any time, you can:
+The City of Paramount has chosen Lean Power as the default product for our community, which supports the City’s mission of building a cleaner future.
+At any time, you may:

-- Select one of the CPA’s other options: Clean Power (50 percent renewable content) or Green Power (100 percent renewable content).
+- Select one of the CPA’s other options: Clean Power (50 percent renewable energy) or Green Power (100 percent renewable energy).

 - Opt out of CPA-supplied power and remain a customer with SCE.
-Customers can make these selections or reverse them at any time.
+Customers can make this selection or reverse it at any time.

 Frequently Asked Questions